 Most writers begin writing from a first person point-of-view.
 “I did this.
 I did that.”
 The first person is the most intimate of all the options in a writer’s toolbox because we are close to the feelings of the narrator.
 But there’s a danger.
 The reader can feel trapped inside the mind of the character.
 The relentless “I” voice begins to sound self-involved.

 The second most intimate point of view is limited third.
 “She did this, and gosh, did she ever wish she hadn’t.”
+Omniscient narration allows you to move in and out of the character’s consciousness.

 The least intimate is Direct Observer, and that’s because we don’t have access to the characters’ feelings.
 We’re just seeing them from the outside.
 “He bought a drink.
 He ordered another one.”